tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

-For now, this document is a mix of findings, tips, notes, and advice for overclocking memory - specifically DDR4 B-die memory on Intel platforms.
+For now, this document is a mix of findings, tips, notes, and advice for overclocking memory.

-I hope to eventually turn it into a full-fledged guide.
+These writings are specifically for **DDR4 B-die on Intel**.
+YMMV with other memory types.

-Until then, sections may be reordered and I'm still adding information, but feel free to skim through it and take whatever you find useful with you.
+I hope to eventually turn this document into a full-fledged guide.
+For now, feel free to skim through it and take whatever you find useful with you.

-If you found this useful, feel free to leave a Github Star to help motivate me :-)
+If you found this guide useful, feel free to leave a Github Star to help motivate me write more :-)